VibrantStarling/make-protein-atlas/README.md

 When retrieving your datasets, make sure you target your species of interest.
 For pathogens in particular, you want to ensure data is NOT from host infected proteomes, although it can be co-cultured datasets if this is common for a given species.
 For these cases, you should include the host proteome (e.g. human) in the search database.

 For general global proteomics, you want to avoid datasets enriched for post translational modifications (PTMs) like phosphorylation, glycosylation or acetylation etc. You also want to avoid interactome and TurboID sets which usually only identify a few proteins.
-Ideally, source articles for datasets would mention that they have identified \>2K \- 3K proteins, or a minimum say of \>1K.
+Ideally, source articles for datasets would mention that they have identified >2K - 3K proteins, or a minimum say of >1K.

 ## Choosing datasets

 1. Go to [https://proteomecentral.proteomexchange.org/](https://proteomecentral.proteomexchange.org/) and search for your species.
 2. Download the results as a TSV, then move in to google sheets to annotate them.
 3. Add a column for:
-   1. **Priority**  \- for scoring how likely you are to use them (0,1,2 \-\> No, Maybe, Yes)
+   1. **Priority**  - for scoring how likely you are to use them (0,1,2 -> No, Maybe, Yes)
-   2. **Notes** \- keep track of reasons for your scoring, particularly Maybes
+   2. **Notes** - keep track of reasons for your scoring, particularly Maybes
-   3. **Parameters** \- track what label type was used (TMT, iTRAQ, label-free, *etc*.).
+   3. **Parameters** - track what label type was used (TMT, iTRAQ, label-free, *etc*.).
 This will determine what parameters we will use for MS-Fragger searches
-   4. **Instrument** \- track what instrument was used for the dataset
+   4. **Instrument** - track what instrument was used for the dataset
       1. Favour Thermo instruments.
 Orbitrap Fusion, Orbitrap Lumos, Orbitrap Astral, Q-Exactive, Q-Exactive HF are best.
 Maybe include LTQ Orbitrap if paper reports it is a big data sets e.g. identifying \>2000 proteins).
 LTQ Orbitrap have low-res fragment ions, and need this setting change in search parameters
       2. Exclude Waters (SYNAPT) instruments, and usually exclude Bruker (timsTOF) and SCIEX (TripleTOF), unless you are struggling for data.
-   5. **Data dependent acquisition (DDA)** \- If paper or submission mentions Data independent acquisition (DIA), we exclude.
+   5. **Data dependent acquisition (DDA)** - If paper or submission mentions Data independent acquisition (DIA), we exclude.
       1. Markers of DIA include  (aka.
 SWATH) include using software DIA-NN, MaxDIA, Spectronaut or Skyline.
       2. Markers of DDA including using MaxQuant, ProteomeDiscoverer, FragPipe…
    6. **Source database.** It is easier to get fast download from PRIDE direct to the Linux cluster.
-If large datasets are in other databases, we can get them via a more manual process e.g. using FileZilla for FTP transfer to a local PC, then copying them to the cluster, but this is slow and annoying\!
+If large datasets are in other databases, we can get them via a more manual process e.g. using FileZilla for FTP transfer to a local PC, then copying them to the cluster, but this is slow and annoying!
 4. Go through the sheet and find the datasets you want to use.
 5. Often the link to a source publication is missing.
 If you google search for the PXD identifier, you can often find this embedded in a paper.
 Keep track of this (add manually to the publication column).
 We can inform PRIDE support to add the publication link to the dataset.